How COBI is Preparing for Disasters

 - Role of Volunteer Organizations Active in Disaster (VOAD) is clearly defined

 - Every agency, organization, business and individual will know what is expected of them at such time an Emergency Proclamation is made

-- The City will supply and maintain an Emergency Operations Center (EOC) which will be fully functional within 30 minutes of an Emergency Declaration and capable of sustained 24 hour operations for a minimum of 4 weeks.
+- The City will supply and maintain an Emergency Operations Center (EOC) which will be fully functional within 30 minutes of a request to activate and capable of sustained 24 hour operations for a minimum of 4 weeks

 The Bainbridge Prepares partnership has made Bainbridge Island the leading prepared community in Washington state.
 Our volunteer-led emergency preparedness network was voted the Volunteer Organization of the Year by the International Association of Emergency Managers in 2022.

 Since launching in 2011, Bainbridge Prepares has worked in partnership with the Bainbridge Island Fire Department (BIFD).
 The City of Bainbridge Island (COBI) joined the partnership in 2016.